 A clear, passionate, and inspiring call for socialism.
-A treasure of useful information for anyone who wants to understand the world and how it can be changed.
+A treasure of useful information for understanding the world and how it can be changed.

 Part One: What’s going on?